romellem/yamodal/README.md

     // Called with three arguments: `modal_node`, `trigger_node`, and the opening `event`. beforeInsertIntoDom(modal_node, trigger_node, event){ ... },

-    // Optional function that runs before inserting the modal into the DOM.
+    // Optional function that runs after inserting the modal into the DOM.
     // Called with three arguments: `modal_node`, `trigger_node`, and the opening `event`. afterInsertIntoDom(modal_node, trigger_node, event){ ... },